J.D., Cornell Law School

 - Counsels on compliance with the Anti-Kickback laws and the Federal Acquisition Regulation (FAR) Mandatory Disclosure Rule.

-- Defends cost audits before federal agencies and litigates final audit decisions before the Boards of Contract Appeals.
+- Defends cost audits before federal agencies and litigates final audit decisions before Boards of Contract Appeals.

-- Prepares contracts, subcontracts, affiliate agreements, contractor certifications and administrative claims.
+- Prepares contracts, subcontracts, affiliate agreements, contractor certifications, and administrative claims.